 What is Claremont's definition of an eligible family member?

-Eligibility includes all family members living in the immediate household, regardless of age, including domestic partners and all children up to age 26.
+Eligibility includes all family members living in the immediate household and children through the age of 26 regardless of residence.

 Who are the counselors that provide in-person counseling services?

 We maintain a diverse network of Masters’ Level Counselors and Psychologists in private practice.
 Claremont will refer you to a provider that has an appropriate specialty and is geographically convenient for you.